avencadigital/llm-cli-rc/README.md

 ### CLI not found when launching

+This context menu installer does **not** install the CLI tools themselves.
+If you get a "command not found" error:

+- Install the CLI tool by following its official documentation (see Installation section)
-- Ensure the CLI tool is installed and available in your system PATH
+- Ensure the CLI tool is available in your system PATH
-- Try running the CLI command directly in a terminal first
+- Test by running the CLI command directly in a terminal first (e.g., `claude --version`)

 ## License